mguymon/lock_jar/README.md

 _PostInstallRakefile_ to handle the `task :prepare` and when the gem is created renamed it to `Rakefile`.

-## Bundler Integration

-Has been deprecated to https://github.com/mguymon/lock_jar/tree/bundler_support

 ## Buildr Integration

 LockJar integrates with [Buildr](http://buildr.apache.org/) using an [Addon](https://github.com/mguymon/lock_jar/blob/master/lib/lock_jar/buildr.rb).
 This allows the Jarfile to be defined directly into a _buildfile_.
 A global LockJar definition can be set and is inherited to all projects.
 Each project may have its own LockJar definition.
 A lock file is generated per project based on the project name.